dataisbeautiful/scrapy_samples/README.md

 `scrapy crawl example`

 ##mysqldemo
-Spider showing how to take start_urls from database and store resutls in mysql
+Spider showing how to take start_urls from a database and store scrape results in mysql using a scrapy pipeline

 ##parameterdemo
 Spider that takes multiple arguments, in this case the year and month of the archive page to scrape.